Daarns/NutriHealth/README.md

 - Composer
 - MySQL or PostgreSQL ( other database supported by laravel)
 - PHP >= 8.1
+- Arduino IDE (For Code check the second branch)

 ## Installation
 - Clone the repository</br>